xAirx/ReactNative-RestaurantAppProject/README.md

         The project consists of an app and a website depicting a restaurant.

-        Redux managing data from the API distributing it across the app.
+        Redux managing fetched data from the backend API & distributing it across the app.

         The data consists of leaders, dishes, and promotions, this data makes up the content on the webpage and app.